dragosconst/Ninja-Jump/README.md

 # 2. Classes Architecture
 <details> <summary></summary>

 I've separated Menu logic from Game logic using different classes.
-I also use some utility classes, like _RWHelper_ for the EEPROM at the moment or the _SoundsManager_ class.
+I also use some utility classes, like _RWHelper_ for the EEPROM or the _SoundsManager_ class.
 States are managed using the _StateMachine_ class.

 ## 2.1 Menu Logic